 Distance: 2,3 km

 Simple and quiet walk that connects both villages following the course of the river Fred to the east.
 We will walk through beautiful riverside and oak forests.
 The route ends in front of a unique geological point: the outcrop of paleodunes formed by the tidal currents of the early Tertiary or Cenozoic era.
 It can be done on foot, on horseback or by mountain bike.

 Distance: 4,5 km

-In this itinerary you will be able to see trees that, as the name of the itinerary says, stand out for their uniqueness.
-Some of them are hard to find, you will need a very good view to be able to find them.
+In this itinerary you will be able to see very special trees .
+Some of them are hard to find, because are not well indicated.